The Istana: Architecture

 The Istana is similar to many 18th-century neo-Palladian style buildings designed by British military engineers in India.
 It has a tropical layout like a Malay house, surrounded by statuesque columns, deep verandahs, louvred windows and panelled doors to promote cross-ventilation.
 The central three-storey 28-metre-high tower block dominates the building.
 The reasonably well-proportioned two-storey side wings feature Ionic, Doric and Corinthian orders with Ionic colonnades at the second storey and Doric colonnades at the first storey.
 The building sits in its elevated position overlooking its stately grounds, the Domain, reminiscent of the great gardens of England.

+Conservation and restoration

+The Istana underwent major restoration and upgrading works between 1996 and 1998 to modernise its infrastructure while preserving its historic architectural features.
+The project included the expansion of function spaces, upgrading of mechanical and electrical systems, and conservation of original architectural elements.

+As a gazetted national monument, conservation works at the Istana are carried out in accordance with guidelines established by the National Heritage Board and the Urban Redevelopment Authority.

+The grounds and gardens are also periodically restored and replanted as part of long-term landscape conservation efforts.